IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/cloudfoundry-microservice.md

 ```
 bx app push <name1> -f path-to/flightassist-weather/manifest.yml
 ```
+> Note: If you want to use `cf` commands, please install [cloudfoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) and replease all the `bx app push` command with `cf push`

 **make sure you pick a unique name for the app.**
 This will bring up the first app we need.
 The output should look like: